DDR SDRAM: Generations

 an interface designed to transfer two data words per clock cycle at the I/O pins.
 A single read or write operation for the DDR4 SDRAM consists of a single 8n-bit-wide 4-clock data transfer at the internal DRAM core and 8 corresponding n-bit-wide half-clock-cycle data transfers at the I/O pins.

 RDRAM was a particularly expensive alternative to DDR SDRAM, and most manufacturers dropped its support from their chipsets.
 DDR1 memory's prices substantially increased from Q2 2008, while DDR2 prices declined.
 In January 2009, 1 GB DDR1 was 2–3 times more expensive than 1 GB DDR2.

-Mobile DDR
+LPDDR

-MDDR is an acronym that some enterprises use for Mobile DDR SDRAM, a type of memory used in some portable electronic devices, like mobile phones, handhelds, and digital audio players.
-Through techniques including reduced voltage supply and advanced refresh options, Mobile DDR can achieve greater power efficiency.
+LPDDR is an acronym that some enterprises use for LPDDR SDRAM, a type of memory used in some portable electronic devices, like mobile phones, handhelds, and digital audio players.
+Through techniques including reduced voltage supply and advanced refresh options, LPDDR can achieve greater power efficiency.